ryan4yin/nixos-and-flakes-book/README.md

 中文版: https://nixos-and-flakes.thiscute.world/zh/introduction/

+> If you're using macOS, [ryan4yin/nix-darwin-kickstart](https://github.com/ryan4yin/nix-darwin-kickstart) may be a good starting point for you,
+> you can learn how to use Nix with this book and the content of that repository.

 ## Feedback and Discussion

 Want to discuss the content of this book?
 Have any questions?
 Please feel free to open an issue or join the discussion on [GitHub Discussions](https://github.com/ryan4yin/nixos-and-flakes-book/discussions).